JanelChumley/New-Coder-Survey-Data-Visualizations/README.md

 ###**Interpretation of the data**

 There are signficantly more coders between the ages of 20 and 35 who want to become Full-Stack Web Developers relative to their middle to late-aged counterparts.
 Also, the scatterplot reveals that new millenial coders are more likely to desire employment at a medium-size company or start-up.
-There appears to be significantly more young coders who desire a career in Front-End Web Development as well.
+Front-End Web Development is also a popular career choice for new coders in this age range.
 The remaining job role interest categories have a relatively unbiased age distribution.

 ###**Data Wrangling Steps**